 Beliefs about means and ends in a liberal democracy.
-Stresses: the State and society; power, authority, sovereignty; political obligation.
+The state and society; power, authority, sovereignty, political obligation.
 Challenges and alternatives to liberal democracy.
-A consideration of different philosophical perspectives on rights and obligations, freedom, equality and social justice.
+A consideration of different philosophical perspectives on equality and justice, rights and obligations, freedom, human needs, and punishment.